 Whether you read the news or mindlessly browse through your social media feeds, it’s important to be intentional in what we read or watch.
 What we do in the morning sets the mood for the entire day, so it’s better if we devote time to read inspiring or mentally stimulating articles.

 3. Use your first hour at work to set priorities.

-What’s the first thing that you do when you get in your office?
+What’s the first thing that you do when you get into your office?
 Whatever your ritual is, make sure you don’t get caught up in your emails and pending tasks.
 Personally, I start by sorting out the tasks that I have yet to finish and then scheduling it on my work calendar.

 4. Have a proper breakfast.

-I used to spend every single day fuelled by caffeine.
+I used to spend every single day fueled by caffeine.
 I justified my addiction to coffee by telling myself that there was no way I could function without it.
 After I was hospitalized for gastritis a few months ago and I was advised against having too much of the liquid devil, I had to change my habits so I could feel more energized in the morning.

 One of the improvements I’ve made was to start having breakfast.
-Not only is a hearty breakfast good for my well-being, it also improves my concentration.
+Not only is a hearty breakfast good for my well-being, but it also improves my concentration.

 While these habits may not work for some, I found that making small tweaks in my morning actually helped me become a more productive individual.
 It has also helped inoculate me against stress.

 Do you have any other habits that have helped you get better at mornings?
 Share it with me in the comments below!